wisetime-io/vscode-branch-in-window-title/README.md

 The Jira Connector watches Jira for new issues and automatically syncs them to WiseTime as tags for automatic activity tagging.

+## Extension Settings

+In order to detect the current Git branch, the extension polls the filesystem at regular intervals.
+By default it checks every 3000 milliseconds.
+You can change the polling interval by updating the `branchInWindowTitle.branchPollingInterval` setting.
+It expects an integer value in milliseconds.

 ## Using an IntelliJ-based IDE?

 We also have you covered if you use a JetBrains IDE.
 You can grab our **Branch in Window Title** plugin for IntelliJ, Websorm & friends [here](https://plugins.jetbrains.com/plugin/9675-branch-in-window-title).